SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - We're going to proceed through these in roughly chronological order
 - But this isn't going to be an exhaustive list of all front-end architectures
   - We'll focus on the ones that are still relevant today
-- The first architecture historically and the first one we'll look at is...
+- So the first architecture historically and the first one we'll look at is...
 -->

 ---